-In it's over 100 year history, the Village Hall has hosted a wide variety of local community events.
-These include, political meetings, church entertainments and Sunday school classes, concerts, illustrated talks, jumble sales, badminton, billiards, cards, play groups, and much more!
-During the First and Second World Wars, the hall was handed over for use by the many servicemen stationed in this area, it housed the activities of the British Red Cross Society, the Cadet Corps, and was used as a First Aid Point and Depot.
-For a time the Village Hall functioned as the school canteen, a soup kitchen, and even the local library.
-It has hosted events for the Women's Institute, Men's Club, Youth Club, Film Society, British Legion, Ashdown Garden Society, Dramatic Society and the Parish Council.
-This tradition of community events hosting continues today!
-Please click the link below to browse upcoming events.
+The Forest Row Village Hall was built in 1892 by the Freshfield family as a memorial gift for the people of Forest Row.
+For over 100 years the Village Hall has hosted local community events, including political meetings, church entertainments and Sunday school classes, concerts, illustrated talks, jumble sales, play groups, and much more!
+It has hosted events for the Women’s Institute, Men’s Club, Youth Club, Film Society, British Legion, Ashdown Garden Society, Dramatic Society and the Parish Council.
+This rich tradition of community events hosting continues today!

 Inside the Village Hall

 In the foyer of the Village Hall you will find notice boards, tourist information, and some books for sale.
 To the left of the foyer is the bookings office, to the right a toilet and a private office.
 Upstairs are a further two offices.
 As you enter the foyer, directly in front are the doors to the Freshfield Hall.

 Please note, the entrance to the Peter Griffits Hall and British Legion Committee room is at the other side of the Village Hall, near the pelican crossing traffic lights.